What Are The Different Types Of Window Blinds?

 Most blinds with slats have a rod that can be turned to tilt the slats up or down.
 Slats tilted up will let in more light and provide more privacy.
 Slats tilted down usually look neater, but can be seen through more easily.

-You can then pull on the cords to raise the blinds, or gently raise the cord to lower the blinds.
-Each cord is attached to one of the sides of the blinds.
+On the opposite side of the rod, there are usually two cords.
+Moving the cords to the left unlocks the latch that keeps them in place.
+You can then pull on the cords to raise the blinds, or gently raise the cord to lower them.
+Each cord is attached to one of the sides.
 To lift and lower them symmetrically, you will need to hold both cords.

 Window shades do not usually have cords, but can be raised or lowered by tugging gently on the bottom of the shade to unlock the latch.
 Once the shades have been adjusted, pull gently again to lock them in place.